-Keywords: Hedge funds, performance, model misspecification, large panel
+Keywords: Hedge fund returns, alpha, beta, model misspecification, large cross-section

 Suggested Citation: Suggested Citation